| | | | | | |

 Since we started cooking gluten-free at home because my husband Juan was diagnosed with Celiac disease, I’d been reluctant to make my own homemade gluten-free pie crust.

-It was much easier to buy pre-made pie crust, but most of the store-bought versions have milk or lactose in them.
 Since Juan developed a lactose intolerance earlier this year and we went dairy-free too, I decided that it was finally time to try my hand at making my own crust.

-The Perfect Flaky Pie Crust
+The Secret to Perfect Flaky Pie Crust

 I remember learning how to make pie crust at my cooking class a long time ago before we started eating gluten-free, and one thing my professor Pelusa Molina told us was that we had to cut the chilled butter into the flour.